 Examples include ongoing client satisfaction surveys; annual review of service utilization and core satisfaction measures by race/ethnicity as well as gender identity and sexual orientation as available; regular analysis of demographics of medical and mental health providers as well as managers.

-The UHS Diversity Committee is an advisory committee that reports to the UHS Executive Director and provides recommendations for sustaining the organization’s commitment to diversity, equity, and inclusion.
-The committee is comprised of UHS staff from various job classifications and departments.
-Monthly meetings enable committee members to share pertinent department and campus updates and to develop recommendations on organization-wide equity and inclusion activities such as trainings, policies, practices, and evaluation.
-Additionally, the committee maintains a relationship with the Office of Equity & Inclusion to integrate UHS efforts and support larger campus initiatives.
+The UHS Justice, Inclusion, and Community Committee (JICC) is an advisory committee that reports to the UHS Executive Director and provides recommendations for sustaining the organization’s commitment to diversity, equity, and inclusion.
+The committee is comprised of UHS staff from various job classifications and representatives from the undergraduate and graduate student populations.
+Monthly meetings enable committee members to share pertinent department and campus updates, develop recommendations to guide organization diversity, equity decisions, and convene sub-committees charged with implementing select committee projects.
+Additionally, the committee maintains a relationship with the Division of Equity & Inclusion to integrate UHS efforts, support larger campus initiatives, and ensure that the principles of diversity, equity and inclusion are reflected throughout our work and service to the campus community.